influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.0/query_language/database_management.md

 ```

 A successful `CREATE RETENTION POLICY` query returns an empty response.
-If you attempt to create a retention policy that already exists, InfluxDB does not return an error.
+If you attempt to create a retention policy identical to one that already exists, InfluxDB does not return an error.
+If you attempt to create a retention policy with the same name as an existing retention policy but with differing attributes, InfluxDB returns an error.

 > **Note:** You can also specify a new retention policy in the `CREATE DATABASE` query.
 See [Create a database with CREATE DATABASE](/influxdb/v1.0/query_language/database_management/#create-a-database-with-create-database).